 But we kept refining the questions.
 We made them for friends who said they wanted them.
 We made them prettier because one of us couldn't help it.
 We added ritual elements — little structures that helped create intentional space for connection.

 People started asking where they could buy them.
 We didn't have an answer.
-So we made one.
+So we made one: the Growing Us card deck.

 Growing Us is the tool we built because we needed it.
 The deck, the app, this whole thing — it's all in service of a single goal: helping couples stay connected in a world that constantly pulls them apart.

-Building this has taught us things that no sprint retrospective ever would:
+Building this has taught us things we didn't expect:

-You can't A/B test your way to intimacy.
-There's no funnel.
-No conversion optimization.
+You can't shortcut your way to intimacy.
+There's no clever trick.
 Just two humans trying to be real with each other, over and over, forever.

 The best relationships feel inefficient.
-Tech culture praises optimization.
+We spent years trying to make everything productive.
 But the best moments with a partner are often the "unproductive" ones — the wandering conversations, the unscheduled time, the silences that aren't awkward.

 Maintenance is invisible until it's not done.
-Relationships are like codebases: they degrade without regular care.
+Relationships are like a garden: they quietly wither without regular care.
 The couples who make it aren't the ones with the best start — they're the ones who keep showing up for the boring daily work of connection.

 Vulnerability scales.
 When one person opens up, the other follows.
 It's contagious.
 This is maybe the most important thing we know.